This week's Agent Spotlight features Stephen Fraser of Jennifer DeChiara Literary Agency.

 Submission Guidelines (always verify):

 See the Jennifer DeChiara Literary Agency website for complete, up-to-date submission guidelines.
-He suggests including a sample page in this interview.

 Query Tips: